 How to memorize PMP® ITTO? – One of the most Frequently Asked Question I get while talking to professionals preparing for the PMP® exam.
 I observe that PMP® ITTO is one of the main reasons for exam fear and become the cause of delaying the exam date.
 In this blog, I am addressing ways to overcome the fear by giving tips on how to learn PMP® input-output.

 In this blog, I am attempting to answer:

-- What are ITTO in the PMBOK® Guide Fifth Edition?
+- What are ITTO in the PMBOK® Guide Sixth Edition?

 - How to memorize PMP® Inputs and Outputs?

 - How many direct ITTO questions come in the exam?

 - Should I develop my own Input Output Diagram?

 1. What are ITTO in the PMBOK® Guide Sixth Edition?

 Each process of PMBOK® is designed to produce some output and for that, it applies tools & techniques on a set of inputs.
 Let’s begin with each component of ITTO one by one: